xesscorp/VHDL_Lib/README.rst

     ClkGen.vhd:
         A clock generator module that uses a DCM to multiply or divide an input clock to create an output clock with a higher or lower frequency.
+Also includes a simpler module that divides a master clock to generate lower frequencies.

     Common.vhd:
         Contains useful constants and functions.

+    Delay.vhd:
+        Modules to delay signals or buses by one or more clock cycles.

     Fifo.vhd:
         Simple FIFO modules in common-clock and independent-clock versions.